 What is the customer lifecycle?

-The customer lifecycle is a way to describe how customer relationships evolve over time, viewed from a business-first perspective.
+The customer lifecycle is a way to describe how customer relationships evolve, viewed from a business-first perspective.
 It covers every stage from new customers arriving to longer-standing repeat clients developing enduring brand loyalty.

 Typically, businesses use the customer lifecycle strategy to help plan and structure their marketing to help move customers from stage to stage.
 It can be extended into CX (customer experience) too, helping businesses provide a great experience at every stage.